Improvement Sales Gimmicks

 carpet at Home Depot.
 They both certainly want your business and advertise

 heavily to get it.
 That's because there are high profit margins on carpet and flooring

 products.
-There is so much money to be made selling carpet they can offer you
+There is so much money to be made selling carpet and padding they can offer you

 carpet installation for $39 or less!
 Why do you suppose they offer carpet

 installation at such a low cost?